SurajRamteke39/Sales_Dashboard/README.md

 The dashboard is powered by a combination of:

 - Sales File.xlsx: Contains raw sales transactions, customer details, and monthly targets
-- Sales Data Stored Procedure.sql: A SQL stored procedure that stages and transforms the raw data for analysis
+- Sales Data Stored Procedure.sql: A SQL stored procedure that transforms the raw data for analysis
 - Data is processed using SQL and then connected to Power BI for visualization.